- What should I do if my collections get wet or moldy?

-Take necessary safety precautions if the water is contaminated with sewage or other hazards or if there is active (wet or furry) mold growth.
+Take necessary human safety precautions if the water is contaminated with sewage or other hazards or if there is active mold (looks wet or furry) growth.

-If there is moist or furry mold visible, follow the instructions for setting out objects to dry and, only when thoroughly dry, for removing mold.
+If there is active mold (looks wet, moist, or furry) visible, follow the instructions for setting out objects to dry and, only when thoroughly dry, for removing mold.

 If there are mold stains only, ensure ambient relative humidity stays between 40-65% to prevent regrowth; check items regularly.